 I like to make a double batch of this recipe and keep them in the fridge or freezer for easier meals throughout the week.
 I also love eating pancakes like a cookie as a snack.
 Is that weird?
 Probably, lol.

 Do you need eggs in pancakes?
 A lot of pancake recipes require egg.
 However, I wanted to keep this recipe vegan so we’re using flax egg instead.
-You can likely use real egg in place of flax egg, though I have not tried this myself and can’t guarantee the result.
+You can definitely use real egg in place of flax egg, both ways are delicious!
 Using a real egg will help the pancakes get a bit fluffier.

 Do they keep?
 You can store these vegan pancakes in the fridge for up to 2-3 days or in the freezer for 3 weeks.
 To reheat, just pop in the toaster or reheat on the stove.

 Where can you find poppy seeds?
 You can generally find poppy seeds in the spice section at your grocery store.
 It’s best to store them in a cool, dark place, either in the refrigerator or in a dark cupboard.